Margot Robbie Fed Her Wedding Guests With Pizza And Coco Pops, Then Tattooed Her Wedding Date On Them

 Margot Robbie and her new husband got engaged this past summer.
 The lovebirds met in 2013 on the set of the World War 2 drama Suite Francaise.
 According to sources, there were about 50 guests in attendance of the secret wedding ceremony.

 Margot Robbie looked gorgeous in a cream, off-the-shoulder wedding dress, which was reportedly a gift from her mother.
-The Suicide Squad actress’s brothers Lachlan and Cameron attended the ceremony, while her sister Anya was reportedly the maid of honor.
+The Suicide Squad actress’ brothers Lachlan and Cameron attended the ceremony, while her sister Anya was reportedly the maid of honor.

 Margot Robbie’s brother Cameron was even tagged in an Instagram photo, which was allegedly taken during their wedding party that Sunday night.
 Cameron, who’s seen in the picture with four of Robbie’s friends, wrote on Instagram, “the joys holiday travels.”